bradycox/timer.py/README.md

 or if you're nuts:
 - 10s 3 mins and 1 hoursssess
-- 3hr and 65 mmm and how about 12 sctss yeah that should work
+- Forsooth I verily do indubitably inquire, time me for 3hr and 65 mmm and how about 129 sctss my good chap
-- 4 minnits
+- 4 minnits and 1 horse

-To install required external packages, use: pip install python-dateutil pyfiglet
+To install required external packages, use:

+`pip install python-dateutil pyfiglet`

+For Arch:

+`sudo pacman -S python-pyfiglet python-dateutil`

-Designed as a Linux command line utility.
+:heart: Designed as a Linux command line utility.

 Author: Brady Cox (brady@beard.sh)